 - Brittle hair

-However, I’ll leave you with this interesting fact: Most total alkalinity and pH boosting products at your local pool shop have baking soda as their primary ingredient.
-So, feel free to pass on those expensive products and head to your nearest Costco to load up on baking soda.
+It’s worth noting that most total alkalinity and pH-boosting products at your local pool shop have baking soda as their primary ingredient.
+So feel free to pass on those expensive products and head to your nearest Costco to load up on baking soda instead.

 Side Effects to Watch Out for